freqtrade/technical/README.md

-# technical
+# Technical

-Welcome to Technical, where things are, well technical.
-This is a simple collection of indicators and utils to make the day to day operation of working with the freqtrade trading bot easier and more powerful!
+This is a collection of technical indicators collected or developed for freqtrade as well as utilities such as timeframe resampling.

 ## What does it do for you